-The COVID-19 pandemic, and the measures taken to control its spread, will continue to adversely impact our employees, customers, business operations and financial results, and the ultimate impact will depend on future developments, which are highly uncertain and cannot be predicted.
-The COVID-19 pandemic has, and will likely continue to, severely impact the national economy and the regional and local markets in which we operate, create significant volatility and disruption in capital and debt markets, and increase unemployment levels.
+The COVID-19 pandemic, the emergence of new variants, and the measures taken to control its spread, may continue to adversely impact our employees, customers, business operations and financial results, and the ultimate impact will depend on future developments, which are highly uncertain and cannot be predicted.
+The COVID-19 pandemic has, and may continue to, severely impact the national economy and the regional and local markets in which we operate, create significant volatility and disruption in capital and debt markets, and increase unemployment levels.
 Our business operations may be disrupted if significant portions of our workforce are unable to work effectively, including because of illness, quarantines, government actions, or other restrictions in connection with the pandemic.
-The continued closures of many businesses and the institution of social distancing, shelter in place and stay home orders in the states and communities we serve, have reduced business activity.
 Government policies and directives relating to the pandemic response are subject to change as the effects and spread of the COVID-19 pandemic continue to evolve.
 The extent to which the COVID-19 pandemic will continue to impact our business, results of operations, and financial condition, as well as our regulatory capital and liquidity ratios, will depend on future developments, including the scope and duration of the pandemic, the success of ongoing vaccination efforts, and actions taken by governmental authorities and other third parties in response to the pandemic, as well as further actions we may take as may be required by government authorities or that we determine is in the best interests of our employees and customers.
 There is no certainty that such measures will be sufficient to mitigate the risks posed by the pandemic.

-Item 1 B. Unresolved Staff Comments.
+Item 1B.
+Unresolved Staff Comments.